runderwoman/faaspot-cli/docs/overview.rst

 What Is FaaSpot?
 ================

-FaaSpot is a SaaS service that enables you to run functions as a service (FaaS), and reduce your monthly Cloud expenses.
+FaaSpot is a SaaS service that enables you to run Functions as a Service (FaaS), and reduce your monthly Cloud expenses.
-The concept is that you run your functions on a FaaSpot spot.
+The concept provides the ability for you to run your functions on a FaaSpot spot.
 A FaaSpot spot is a VM that can run your functions.
-You can run multiple concurrent functions on one spot, but still, the more spots that you'll have - the more concurrent functions you'll be able to run.
+You can run multiple concurrent functions on one spot.
+Nevertheless, the more spots that you have, the more concurrent functions you'll be able to run.
-The cool thing about FaaSpot, is that you pay for each spot that you have, regardless to the amount of functions that you run on it, and It actually uses AWS spots to reduce costs.
+The cool thing about FaaSpot, is that you pay for each spot that you have, regardless of the number of functions that you run on it, and it actually uses AWS spots to reduce costs.

 Requirements
 ============

 #.
 You need a FaaSpot token.
-If you haven’t already obtained a FaaSpot API key, send us a request to info@faaspot.com.
+If you haven’t already obtained a FaaSpot API key, send us a request at info@faaspot.com.
 #.
-In case you're using the python-client, the python-client version compatibility: Python 2.7, 3.3-3.5
+If you're using the python-client, python-client version compatibility is: Python 2.7, 3.3-3.5.

 .. note::

-    The communication with the ``FaaSpot`` webserver is encrypted and secured.
+    Communication with the ``FaaSpot`` webserver is encrypted and secured.

     You can access FaaSpot using the FaaSpot client from the `VM <https://en.wikipedia.org/wiki/Command-line_interface>`_, directly from the Python script (as a library), or by using the proprietary REST API.